ICWallis/fractoolbox/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ICWallis/fractoolbox/master)

+When you click the binder link, it initially gives you a static view of this repo while it loads the requirements for an interactive view.
+If the interactive view takes more than a couple of minutes to load, click the 'show' button on the 'build logs' bar.
+This will open a black terminal-like window.
+If there is no text in that black window, close the browser window and clear the browser cache before trying again.
+The binder view has been tested with Firefox, Brave and Chrome browsers.
+Ad-blockers will interfere with binder loading.

 ### New to python?
 Start here.

 If you're new to python, download the 'Python for Geoscientists' course from [here](https://github.com/ddempsey/python_for_geoscientists) because it includes a quick-start guide and will set you on the pythonic path.